Through the Blue

 — THE MINING MUSEUM —

 D loves crystals.
-Collecting them, digging for them in the school playground…So we visit this museum on each trip to Milos with the girls.
-Small enough for short attentions, the compact but information dense exhibit provides a well-curated background of the island’s mining history, its geological makeup, and has a comprehensive display of regional rocks and crystals.
-It’s also a good place to bring home a souvenir for fellow crystal-loving friends.
+Collecting them, digging for them in the school playground…So we visit this museum each trip.
+Small enough for short attentions, the compact but information dense exhibit provides a succinct background of the island’s mining history, its geological makeup, and has a dizzying display of regional rocks and crystals.
+It’s also a good place for souvenir shopping for crystal-loving friends.

 Mining museum in Adamatas, Milos